pjelusic26/handwriting-character-recognition/README.md

 TODO:
   - Train neural net to recognize operators as well (not just digits)
+  - Make parsing possible for all operators (addition, subtraction, multiplication, division, and brackets)
   - Merge both Notebooks into a single workflow